Electricity and Magnetism

 When we studied chemistry, we were first introduced to the concept of atoms.
 An atom makes up everything in this world, and each atom consists of a proton, electron, and neutron.
-In studying electricity, we are going to concentrate on protons and electrons because they possess an electric charge.
+In studying electricity, we will concentrate on protons and electrons because they possess an electric charge.

 An electric charge can be generated when electrons are transferred to materials.
 Each electron carries a fundamental charge of 1.6×10-19 C. The magnitude of this is negative for electrons and positive for protons.
-All substances have a charge that is multiple of this value, hence, electric charge is quantized.
+All substances have a charge of multiple of this value, hence, electric charge is quantized.

 In our example, the combing of hair results in gaining electric charges in the comb.
 When you comb your hair continuously, the comb becomes negatively charged because the electrons from your hair are transferred to the comb, leaving your hair positively charged.
 When two charges are unlike or not the same, they will attract or pull toward each other.
 That is the reason why your hair seems to move towards the comb.

-On the other hand, when they are the same, they will repel or push away from each other.
+On the other hand, when they are the same, they will repel or push away each other.
 This can be demonstrated when your hair tries to move away from each other by standing up and away from all the other strands.
 This example perfectly demonstrates static electricity.
-Rubbing of materials like comb and hair, or even balloon and hair, can transfer electric charge.
+Rubbing materials like comb and hair, or even balloons and hair, can transfer electric charge.

 Materials can be distinguished based on their ability to transfer electric charge.
 When materials can easily transfer electric charge and electrical current like metal, these are called conductors.
 On the other hand, materials that do not transfer electric charge like rubber, plastics, and wood are called insulators.
 Insulators are usually used to protect us from the dangers of electricity since they conduct electricity poorly.

 where k = 9×109 N ⋅ m2/C2.
-In case there are more than two charges, vector analysis must be done to find out the force upon the object.
+In case there are more than two charges, vector analysis must be done to determine the force upon the object.